Why CBN must resist further monetary policy tightening

 “Over the last one year, the Nigeria inflation story has been a depressing one as reflected in the dynamics of all key price metrics,” Yusuf added.

-“Fiscal deficit financing by the central bank of Nigeria is also a significant factor fueling inflation through high liquidity injection into the economy.
+“Fiscal deficit financing by the central bank is also a significant factor fuelling inflation through high liquidity injection into the economy.

 “Tapering of monetary easing in the advanced economies is also driving imported inflation and the depreciation in the exchange rate.